 There is no hiding from Google!

 Google keeps track of just about everything you do on the internet.
-It patrols and captures your online behavior, such as when you post on your blog, tweet using Twitter, join social networks, comment on other blogs, write articles for
+It patrols and captures your online behavior, such as when you post on your blog, tweet using Twitter, join social networks, comment on other blogs, write articles for online news

 If your name is common, such as Mike Smith, then it will be very hard to own your Google results.
 There are over 54 million results for “Mike Smith” in Google.
 You won’t be able to compete with the athletes and musicians on the first few pages.
 If your life goal is to rank in the top ten results, that may be achievable, if you either become very famous or work extremely hard at building content each and every day for your entire life.
 At the age of sixty you might find out that Google changed their algorithm and you’ll lose all that hard work.
 The point being is that you’ll have to differentiate your name in order to rank high.
 I typically recommend you use your middle name or a nickname in this case.
 The worst case scenario is that you change your name completely ;).

 Celebrities are very fortunate because they get mass media attention, which means traditional media sources (NY Times, ABC News) write articles about them.
 These sources rank extremely high in Google.
 We’re talking Google PageRank’s of eight and higher!
 Your blog posts about these celebrities will never end up on the top twenty results for their name unless you are Perez Hilton.
 If your name is the same as a celebrities, you are in big trouble.
 Try searching for Christina Aquilera (21 million results), Britney Spears (88 million), Lil Wayne (40 million) and other major celebrities.
 Personally, I don’t have any friends with these names, but even with C-level celebrities, you don’t stand a chance.
 If you are stuck with a celebrity name, I suggest that you build your brand around an area of your expertise or interest and connect it to your brand name.